-- Comprises the Baby Bonus Cash Gift and the Child Development Account (CDA). - Baby Bonus Cash Gift to be given out on a regular basis every six months till the child turns six-and-a-half years.
+- Comprises the Baby Bonus Cash Gift and the Child Development Account (CDA). - Baby Bonus Cash Gift is given out in five instalments over 18 months, after the child's birth.

 CDA is a special savings account where savings deposited by parents are matched dollar-for-dollar by the Government, up to a cap.